dr-jam/GameplayProgramming/ProjectDocumentTemplate.md

 *Short Description* - Long description of your work item that includes how it is relevant to topics discussed in class. [link to evidence in your repository](https://github.com/dr-jam/ECS189L/edit/project-description/ProjectDocumentTemplate.md)

 Here is an example:
 *Procedural Terrain* - The background of the game consists of procedurally-generated terrain that is produced with Perlin noise.
-This terrain can be modified by the by the game at run-time via a call to its script methods.
+This terrain can be modified by the game at run-time via a call to its script methods.
 The intent is to allow the player to modify the terrain.
-This system is based off the component design pattern and the procedural content generation portions of the course.
+This system is based on the component design pattern and the procedural content generation portions of the course.
 [The PCG terrain generation script](https://github.com/dr-jam/CameraControlExercise/blob/513b927e87fc686fe627bf7d4ff6ff841cf34e9f/Obscura/Assets/Scripts/TerrainGenerator.cs#L6).

-You should replay any **bold text** with your own relevant information.
+You should replay any **bold text** with your relevant information.
 Liberally use the template when necessary and appropriate.

 ## User Interface